azdavis/millet/docs/tokens.md

 ```

 Often used to define arguments to higher-order functions, to avoid having to declare and name small helper functions.

+Contrast with `fun`, which is used in function declarations.

 ## `if`